 LLC Protection for Members' Personal Debt in Minnesota

-Minnesota, like all states, permits personal creditors of an owner of a Minnesota LLC to obtain a charging order against the debtor-owner’s membership interest.
-A charging order is an order issued by a court directing an LLC’s manager to pay to the debtor-owner’s personal creditor any distributions of income or profits that would otherwise be distributed to the debtor-member.
-Like most states, creditors with a charging order in Minnesota only obtain the owner-debtor’s “financial rights” and cannot participate in the management of the LLC.
+In most states, creditors with a charging order only obtain the owner-debtor’s “financial rights” and cannot participate in the management of the LLC.
 Thus, the creditor cannot order the LLC to make a distribution subject to its charging order.
-Very frequently, creditors who obtain charging orders end up with nothing because they can’t order any distributions.
-Thus, they are not a very effective collection tool for creditors.
+Frequently, creditors who obtain charging orders against LLCs end up with nothing because they can’t order any distributions and the LLC can choose not to make any.

-Minnesota’s LLC law says that the charging order is the only legal procedure that personal creditors of Minnesota LLC members can use to get at an owner’s LLC interest.
-Thus, unlike some other states, Minnesota does not permit an LLC owner’s personal creditors to foreclose on the owner’s LLC financial interest or get a court to order the LLC dissolved and its assets sold.
-This makes Minnesota a more friendly state for people who want to form LLCs to protect their assets from personal creditors.
+Minnesota’s old LLC law (which remains in effect until January 1, 2018) provides that a charging order is the only legal procedure that personal creditors of a Minnesota LLC member can use to get at a member/debtor’s LLC ownership interest.
+Thus, Minnesota’s old LLC law does not permit an LLC owner’s personal creditors to foreclose on the owner’s LLC ownership interest or get a court to order the LLC dissolved and its assets sold.
+This makes Minnesota a particularly friendly state for people who want to form LLCs to protect assets from personal creditors.

-If you are concerned about liability protection from personal creditors, you should consider forming an LLC with at least two members.
-The second member can be a spouse or relative if that person is treated as a legitimate co-owner of the LLC.
-If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
-To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.
+Minnesota’s old and new LLC laws make no distinctions between multi-member LLCs and SMLLCs.
+However, this is an unsettled and evolving area of the law.
+If you are really concerned about protecting the assets in your SMLLC against personal creditors, you might want to consider adding another member to your Minnesota LLC.
+This will give you more protection in the event you file for bankruptcy, or if you or your LLC become subject to the LLC laws of a state that provide less protection to SMLLCs.
+If you decide to do this, the second member must be treated as a legitimate co-owner of the LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as an SMLLC.
+To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member—that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.